American Cattlemen Podcast

 Central Life Sciences

 Welcome back to Genetics & the Gavel, powered by American Cattlemen Media.
-Just ahead, we Gale McKinney, he's the owner of American Cattlemen Media, and he chats with Jeremy Leister, Ranch Manager of Pollard Farms.
-In this episode, Jeremy and Gale will dive into the Pollard Farms 27th Annual Spring Bull & Female Sale, held on March 18th, 2026, at 12PM CT, at Pollard Farms in Waukomis, Oklahoma.
+Just ahead, we have Gale McKinney, he's the Owner of American Cattlemen Media, and he sits down with Jake Lipton, Owner of Pleasant View Farms.
+In this episode, Jake and Gale will dive into the Pleasant View Farms 1st Annual Bull & Female Sale, held on March 26th, 2026, at 1PM EST, at the Farm in Somers, Connecticut.

 For previous episodes of the American Cattlemen Podcast, please visit: www.americancattlemen.com.